GantMan/learn-tfjs/chapter2/extra/hosting-options.md

 If you have Python3 on your machine, you can `cd` to the folder and run `python3 -m http.server` to host the HTML.

+If you'd rather use Python 2, you can also run `python -m SimpleHTTPServer` to host the HTML.

+Note that macOS already comes with Python 2 pre-installed.

 ### Node.js

 If you're going this far, you should just run the NPM based examples.
 Yes you can install `http-server` and run the project, but at this point you've jumped into an NPM solution, and you should run those.